 Applying the second algorithm to the contact surgery diagram in Figure~\ref{fig:surgery}, we obtain the contact surgery diagram shown in Figure~\ref{fig:torus-knots}.
 To see this notice that since $q/p= (q/p)^a\oplus (q/p)^c$, see Lemma~\ref{adjacentvertices}, we know that $p-p'>0$ and $q-q'>0$ and $q$ and $q'$ will both either be positive or both negative.
 Choosing $k=1$ in the above algorithm will result in the surgery coefficients shown in Figure~\ref{fig:torus-knots} which can easily be checked to be less than $-1$.

-Notice that the above algorithm actually produces Figure~\ref{fig:torus-knots} with the second the third surgery coefficients interchanged; however, since the two negative surgery coefficients are less than $-1$ those Legendrian knots must be stabilized to perform Legendrian surgery and in \cite{DaltonEtnyreTraynor21pre} it was shown that stabilized components of a $(4,-4)$-torus link (that is, the surgery link in Figure~\ref{fig:torus-knots}) can be arbitrarily permuted amongst the other components.
+\begin{remark} Notice that the above algorithm actually produces Figure~\ref{fig:torus-knots} with the second and third surgery coefficients interchanged; however, these surgery diagrams produce the same contact structure, as we now explain.
+Since the two negative surgery coefficients are less than $-1$, the corresponding Legendrian knots must be stabilized in order to perform Legendrian surgery.
+It was shown in \cite{DaltonEtnyreTraynor21pre} that stabilized components of a $(4,-4)$-torus link (that is, the surgery link in Figure~\ref{fig:torus-knots}) can be arbitrarily permuted among the other components. \end{remark}

 In \cite{DingGeiges04}, Ding and Geiges showed that the choice of stabilizations on $L_1$ with contact surgery coefficient $(p/(p-p'))$ and $L_2$ with contact surgery coefficient $(q/q')$ corresponds to the choice of signs on the basic slices of $V_1$ and $V_2$, respectively.
 To be more precise, suppose